 Then, of course, the cheap goods.
 It's cheaper and easier now to throw out a broken stereo than it is to fix it … I do think that, as people, we've become far less connected to our objects and our ability to fix things, maintain them and keep them for longer.

 The film shows this philosophy of reuse dissipating in Yellowknife, and the traditional role of the dump being discouraged as the town becomes wealthier and more developed.
 It's not hard to imagine a day when it may come to reflect what you and I know — where people are essentially disconnected from their belongings and waste.
-Do you think that shift toward a throwaway society is more or less inevitable under our present system?
+Do you think that shift to a throwaway society is more or less inevitable under capitalism?

 ELLIOTT: I do.
 I don't see how it stops — I just think it's human nature.
 People are always going to do what's more efficient.
 One of the characters in the film — Duane, the young guy who gets all the vermicelli and ends up dumpster diving later — I had a discussion with him near the end of film about how he'd found a wetsuit at the dump.
 And it was just not quite warm enough — he was thrilled about it, but when he was out canoeing, he needed something a little heavier.
-I shot over five years, and this was one of the last shoots — so this was as the town was getting more and more developed, and the south was coming to Yellowknife.
-The world got smaller.
-He said, "I can wait for a vest to show up or another wetsuit to show up, or I could spend 50 bucks, go on Amazon, and have it here in a week."
+I shot over five years, and this was one of the last shoots — so this was as the town was getting more and more developed.
+The south was coming to Yellowknife; the world got smaller.
+He said, "I can wait for a vest to show up or another wetsuit to show up, or I could spend 50 bucks on Amazon and have it here in a week."

 It takes two seconds.
 Even people like that who are really committed to a life philosophy of not wasting, of valuing and reusing things until they're absolutely unable to be used again — there's something that's just too tempting when things are so readily available.
 We're in such an apex of consumerism — if you can get anything you want cheaply from a click on your computer, I don't see what will motivate people to not do that, to maintain the things they have and buy less.

-The narrative around environmentalism in America has historically revolved around consumer responsibility — it's up to us to recycle, it's up to us to stop littering, to reduce our personal consumption, to support sustainably-made products.
+The narrative around environmentalism in America has historically revolved around consumer responsibility — it's up to us to recycle, to stop littering, to reduce our personal consumption, to support sustainably-made products.
 Stepping away from that, what do you think should be the role of industry and government in furthering these aims?

-Elliott describes an "overwhelming" excess of plastic and packaging in the landfill, citing the limiting of planned obsolescence (possibly through Right to Repair policies) as a potential solution.
+Elliott describes the "overwhelming" excess of plastic and packaging in the dump, citing limiting of planned obsolescence (possibly through Right to Repair policies) as a potential solution.

 Again, I don't know how you ask corporations and businesses to do that if it's cheaper and more profitable for them not to, but I feel like that would be a huge change — if we could have a shift in attitude about the way we as consumers and manufacturers view items.
 That we want them to be useful to us and last as long as possible, that they're made to hold up under difficult conditions, and you're not supposed to just throw them away and replace with something else.